Cnova: Presentation

 Cnova has established itself as an eCommerce market leader in France and Brazil.
-Through the direct sales websites and its marketplaces, Cnova offers an extensive product assortment (including home appliances, consumer electronics, computers, home furnishings, leisure and personal goods) and differentiated delivery and payment options.
+Through the direct sales websites and its marketplaces, Cnova offers home appliances, consumer electronics, computers, home furnishings, leisure and personal goods and differentiated delivery and payment options.

 Subsidiaries

 Cdiscount

 Cdiscount is a French company created in 1999.
 It has been part of Casino Group since 2000.
 As the first e-commerce website in France, Cdiscount offers a wide range of products including, among others, cultural goods, high-tech, IT, household appliances, personal appliances and food.

 Cdiscount also operates in Brazil, Belgium, Ivory Coast, Senegal and Colombia.

 In 2015, Cdiscount employed 1,400 people and had a turnover of 1.764 billion euros.